Simply copy and paste the following command line in your terminal to create your first Strapi project.

 (longtext)image

-(media) etc...Now, consider that each article in your Strapi application will have its own page on the frontend.
-Well, for this page to be SEO Friendly, you will simply need to implement the necessary fields like a meta-title, meta-description, meta-image, or a boolean (true/false) for indexing the page or not.
-Don't forget to set some rules like a character limitation for your meta-title and meta-description fields.
+(media) etc...Now, consider that each article in your Strapi application will have its page on the front end.
+Well, for this page to be SEO Friendly, you will need to implement the necessary fields like a meta-title, meta-description, meta-image, or a boolean (true/false) for indexing the page or not.
+Don't forget to set rules like a character limitation for your meta-title and meta-description fields.

 It's not more complicated than that!
-Do not forget, Strapi allows you to create and manage the data that your frontend will receive.
+Do not forget Strapi allows you to create and manage the data your frontend will receive.
 The biggest work here is to think about the architecture of your data from the beginning to avoid your technical team iterating several times on it.
-It is therefore a question of planning with your developers, what are the fields you will need for the SEO, your developers will take care to implement them in Strapi.
+It is, therefore, a question of planning with your developers, what fields you will need for the SEO; your developers will take care to implement them in Strapi.
 You can, for example, see with your technical team how you can automatically fill a structured data JSON field when creating your content.

-Disclaimer: Your frontend and only your frontend will be the application that will need to perform on Google search results.
-Strapi will just provide the data for your frontend through its API.
+Disclaimer: Your front end and only your front end will be the application that will need to perform on Google search results.
+Strapi will provide the data for your front end through its API.
 Many people think that the SEO of the Strapi application is important.
 Unless you want your CMS to rank on search results, which is a terrible idea, the SEO performance of your Strapi application doesn't matter.
-And therefore, the fact that Strapi is made using JavaScript does not constitute in any way a disadvantage for your website.
-However, Javascript leads to faster API response times which together with static site generators frontend can lead to a lightning-fast website which is definitely important for SEO.
+And therefore, the fact that Strapi is made using JavaScript does not constitute a disadvantage for your website.
+However, Javascript leads to faster API response times which, together with static site generators frontend, can lead to a lightning-fast website which is important for SEO.

-According to SEMRush our website health is 7% above other sites in our category 😎 This figure is based on the total number of errors and a total number of warnings that were found on the pages by crawling through our website.
+According to SEMRush, our website health is 7% above other sites in our category 😎 This figure is based on the total number of errors and the number of warnings found on the pages by crawling through our website.

-Having the ability to create landing pages is very important for any marketing team and this is absolutely possible with Strapi.
-Indeed, a collection type can represent any type of data for your application, it can be an article, a product, a category, or even a page.
+Creating landing pages is very important for any marketing team, and this is possible with Strapi.
+Indeed, a collection type can represent any data for your application, it can be an article, a product, a category, or even a page.

 Let's go back to the example used above.
 You want to list articles on your website.
-You will therefore have a page listing these articles as well as a page for each article.
+You will therefore have a page listing these articles and a page for each.
 This logic and architecture will be done at the frontend level, no need to go into details, your engineering leader knows 😉

-However, say you want to be able to have more generic pages like an /about-us, /pricing, or a /contact page.
+However, say you want more generic pages like an /about-us, /pricing, or a /contact page.
 To do that, it's very simple, you just need to create a Page

 collection-type.
 This will allow you, as for articles, to create several pages according to your needs.